 Homemade bubble mix is as easy as soap and water.
 Try different bubble wands and make your own for hours of fun.
 What kind of a bubble would a hula hoop make?
 How about a giant string circle?

 Let loose your inner percussionist.
 Almost anything can be turned into a musical instrument.
 String up everyday objects turned instruments and jam out.
 Teach your little ones how to think outside the box… Then, bang on it like a drum!

 Have you got a kiddie pool or inflatable pool that comes out every summer?
 Why not turn it into the setting for a finding game?
 Fill the pool with toys, balls, inflatables, and more.
 Make up the rules – maybe they can only use their feet to retrieve them, or maybe they have to keep their eyes close.
 Its up to you.

 Do you and your kids have an outdoor game you love?
 We would love to hear about it and even feature your games on the blog.
 Make sure you share them with us in the comments below or on Instagram using the hashtag #MyAshleyHome.

 Are you looking for fun new outdoor furniture to enjoy your summer on?
-Be sure to check out Ashley HomeStore’s Outdoor line that would be perfect for entertaining game-playing guests of all ages.
+Be sure to check out Ashley HomeStore’s Outdoor style selection that would be perfect for entertaining game-playing guests of all ages.